Hindu Calendar & Panchang 2026

 While this seems very complicated, you do not need to know all of these details to follow the calendar.
 For most people, knowing the Tithi is the most important part, as this is what determines the date of all the major festivals.

-Beyond just knowing the festival dates, you can use the Hindu calendar and Panchang in many practical ways.
+Beyond just knowing the festival dates, you can use this calendar and Panchang in many practical ways.
 For many families, it is a guide for daily life.
 People often consult the calendar to find auspicious days (known as ‘muhurat’) for starting important life events, such as a new business, building a home, or even setting a wedding date.
 By understanding the rhythm of the tithis, you can also follow specific fasting days that are important to your family’s traditions and connect with the spiritual energy of days like Purnima and Amavasya.

-The Hindu calendar is more than just a system for tracking time; it is a powerful thread that connects communities together.
-When millions of people across India and the world all celebrate Holi on the same Purnima, or light their lamps for Diwali on the same Amavasya, it creates a massive shared experience.
+The calendar is more than just a system for tracking time; it is a powerful thread that connects communities.
+When millions of people across India and the world celebrate Holi on the same Purnima, or light their lamps for Diwali on the same Amavasya, it creates a massive shared experience.
 This collective celebration strengthens family bonds and community ties.
 It ensures that no matter where you are in the world, you can look at the calendar and feel connected to your heritage and to others who are celebrating the same traditions at the same time.

 The Hindu calendar may seem complex at first, but it is a beautiful and ancient system deeply connected to the natural cycles of the sun and moon.
 It is what gives the year its spiritual rhythm, from the joyful colors of Holi to the warm lights of Diwali.
-We hope this simple guide helps you feel more connected to these timeless traditions and makes it easy for you and your family to plan for all the special festival days of 2025.
+We hope this simple guide helps you feel more connected to these timeless traditions and makes it easy for you and your family to plan for all the special festival days of 2026.

 Ans: The most commonly used Hindu calendar year is the Vikram Samvat.
 To find the current Vikram Samvat year, you simply add 57 years to the Gregorian year.
-So, the year 2025 corresponds to the Vikram Samvat year 2082.
+So, the year 2026 corresponds to the Vikram Samvat year 2082.

 Ans: The dates change because they are based on the lunar calendar (tithis).
 A lunar year is about 11 days shorter than a solar year (the one we use every day).
 This difference causes the dates of Hindu festivals to shift on the English calendar each year.